Girls Gone Dead 2012

 Starring: Fernando Almada, Rebeca De La Huerta, Germán Bernal

 Review by Luisito Joaquín González

-The best thing for me about growing older is that you actually begin noticing new things that you like that you never paid attention to before.
+The best thing for me about growing older is that you begin noticing new things that you never paid attention to before.
 Lately, I enjoy nothing more than locking the kitchen door, putting on some music and combining some herbs and spices for dinner.
 Ten years ago I’d have never believed that I could find such satisfaction from cooking.

 A Satan worshipping monk is caught trying to sacrifice a local village girl in ancient Mexico.
 The priest condemns him and finishes him off with an axe to the chest.
 In his dying breath, the evil satanist swears vengeance on those that will ever remove the hatchet from his body.